2020-2021 4K Registration

-The Hudson School District’s Early Childhood Special Education Program is located at River Crest Elementary School and provides special education services at multiple community preschool and child care sites, as well as in the child’s home.
+The Hudson School District’s Early Childhood Special Education Program is located at River Crest Elementary School and provides special education services at multiple community preschool and child care sites, as well as the child’s home.
 Early Childhood Special Education will continue to provide services to 4 year olds.
-The new 4K program may help the school district identify more students with special needs, which would provide these children with services at an earlier age.
-The school district will continue to serve the needs of ALL students in the Hudson School District.
+The School District serves the needs of ALL students.

-What is 4K Outreach and how does it benefit families?
+What is 4K outreach and how does it benefit families?

 In addition to student learning time, 4K programs provide 87.5 hours of parent outreach.
 These hours are opportunities for parents to understand how they can further support their child’s learning at home.
 The outreach information is planned based on parent interest and need as well as the needs of the 4K site.

-Will there be early entrance opportunities for 4K?
+Are there early entrance opportunities for 4K?